digicert/terraform-provider-digicert/README.md

 ## Contact Us

-If you have any questions, suggestions, or issues regarding this provider, you can contact [DigiCert Support](https://www.digicert.com/support/pki-support)
+If you have any questions, suggestions, or issues regarding this provider, you can contact us at terraform-provider-support@digicert.com.

 ## License